skellis46/embodied-camera/embodied-camera-application-proposal.md

 Our bodies are built for movement.
 Human beings -- and the bodies we inhabit -- respond physiologically, biochemically and psychologically to movement.
 We are also built to be stimulated by -- and respond to -- novelty (write something here in relation to attention economy).
 A by-product of these stimuli is chronic stillness, or staticity.
 Needs something here about camera/screen -- and identity.  _Moving Camera Bodies_

-Aims:

-- to employ the skills, experiences and expertise of dance artist-researchers as 'tools' for speculative exploration into _human experiences with smartphones_
-- to adapt and use experimental movement practices to examine the ways in which the smartphone limits and affords possibilities for movement, sensing and seeing
-- to imagine and communicate new or different body-based relationships to the smartphone
-- employ dance and somatic practices as a strategy to expand understanding of the role and impact of smartphone screens on daily life **make this one more specific**
+**Research Aim**

+To examine how our bodies and smartphones currently meet and effect each other, and to imagine new possibilities for how they _might_ meet and effect each other

 #### research questions

 1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?
-2. _Limits and affordances:_ What movements, postures, gestures and physical _attitudes_ does the smartphone limit and afford?
+2. _Limits and affordances:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
 What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
 3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
 4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
 We see ourselves and others through and in it.
-How might this dominant and physically restricted cultural way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?
+How might this dominant and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

 #### objectives

+_Feeling:_

+1. generate ethnographic data from movement specialists that creates a vocabulary exploring how it feels to use a smartphone
+2. survey current sociological literature that examines experiences of smartphone use

+_Limits and differences:_

+3.

 #### significance